arjunmat/slack-chat/README.md

 ### Changelog

+v1.2
+> 1. bug fixes and performance improvements
+> 2. Added support for webCache and privateChannel

+v1.1
-v1.1 - added support for links posted from slack
+> 1. added support for links posted from slack

-     - added option defaultUserImg, an image link - will be shown if the userImg parameter is blank
+> 2. added option defaultUserImg, an image link - will be shown if the userImg parameter is blank

-     - responsive layouts
+> 3. responsive layouts

+v1.0
-v1.0 - Initial commit
+> 1. Initial commit

 ### Requirements
 Slack-Chat requires MomentJS. (http://momentjs.com)